SherG/cool-iron/blog/quit-facebook.md

 ### Why discuss this on SignalFox?

 Given this was my personal Facebook account, you may be wondering why I chose to publish this post on a business website.
-The reasons are I'm reading and encountering in conversations, (1) greater pushback against the idea that Facebook is important or critical to business, and (2) a trend - albeit unmeasured - of disillusioned individuals leaving Facebook.
+I've been reading and encountering in conversations, (1) greater pushback against the idea that Facebook is important or critical to business, and (2) a trend - albeit unmeasured - of disillusioned individuals leaving Facebook.

-I'm interested in whether these phenomena are indicative of a coming trend.
+I'm interested in whether these phenomena will develop into a significant trend.
 For that reason, I'll continue to share related information here that I believe our readers will find of interest.

+Facebook advertising continues to be a powerful way to <a href="/see-think-do-model">gain visibility</a> for a brand, and to entice people to learn more about your business.